About Me

 Research Highlights

-- Model uncertainty quantification derived from CP prediction sets
+- Model uncertainty quantification derived from conformal prediction sets

 - Spatially-Adaptive Conformal Prediction (SACP) for medical image segmentation